na-na15/na-na15.github.io/_posts/2020-11-06-introduction_to_supervised_learning_in_machine_learning.markdown

-When I started learning Machine Learning, I was confusing, especially when I want to use them.  there are many algorithms, techniques, and methods which are useful for different type of the dataset.
+When I started learning Machine Learning, I was found it confusing, especially when I want to use the many algorithms, techniques, and methods which are useful for different types of the datasets.
 How should I use them?
 So, I decided to put everything in order.
 First, let’s talk about what exactly ML does.

 **What is Machine Learning?**

  Machine learning (ML) is the study of computer algorithms that improve automatically through experience.
-ML is a set of algorithms that classify or predict new data based on information obtained from training set.
-In other words, we train the machine with our sample data then the machine classified the new data based on the information gained.
+ML is a set of algorithms that classify or predict new data based on information obtained from a training set.
+In other words, we train the machine with our sample data then the machine classifies the new data based on the information gained.

 There are 4 types of the machine learning algorithms.